GfSE/SpecIF/documentation/03_SpecIF_Metamodel.md

 * *description: MultilanguageText[]* - A human readable description of the data type for documentation purposes.
 * *icon: string* - A icon definition usable by authoring tools for the Resources.
 This can be a language code of a unicode symbol or a base64 encoded image.
 * *isHeading: bool* - Indicates, that the defined resource is a heading.
-* *instantiation* - Values: 'user' or 'system'.
-Tbd.
+* *instantiation: InstantiationTypes* - Values: 'user' and/or 'system'.
+Indicates whether an instance of the class is created automatically, manually or both.
+All is allowed by default.
+The class is abstract and cannot be instantiated, if the value is set to 'none'.
 * *extends* - Reference to a parent ResourceClass element when inheritance is used in the data definition.
 * *propertyClasses* - A list of PropertyClass references to define which Properties shall be used for the defined Resource type.